 Your average protein powder tends to come in a variety of dairy-related flavours like chocolate, vanilla, or even cookies and cream.

-MyProtein's Clear Whey Isolate breaks this trend with its variety of whacky fruity flavours which you typically find in pre-workout, meaning this supplement is ideal if you don't enjoy the creamy taste of the regular product.
+MyProtein's Clear Whey Isolate breaks this trend with its variety of whacky fruity flavours which you typically find in some of the best pre-workouts, meaning this supplement is ideal if you don't enjoy the creamy taste of the regular product.

-This supplement has been made using a high-quality hydrolysed whey protein isolate which makes up 94% of the total serving, thus giving it an impressive 20g's of protein in just 83 calories so it would benefit anyone looking for a lower-calorie protein blend.
+This supplement has been made using a high-quality hydrolysed whey protein isolate which makes up 94% of the total serving, thus giving it an impressive 20g's of protein in just 83 calories, so it should benefit anyone looking for a lower-calorie protein blend.